SEDS/PinPP/README.md

 * Visual Studio 2008, 2010

-If a compiler you use is not on the list above and Pin++ compiles correctly, please let us know so we can update the list.
+If a compiler you use is not on the list above and Pin++ compiles correctly, please let us know so we can update the list with the compiler you have tested and/or are using.

 Environment Setup
 -------------------